 1. Composition

-Proper composition is a foundational key to proper posing, as it helps determine where your subject falls in the scene.
-One good rule of thumb is to place your subject(s) on a “thirds” line.
-If you’re looking for a primer on this, and other composition tips, check out our last blog on cell phone photography–we discussed quite a bit about composition there.
+Proper composition is super important when taking photos, especially when it comes to posing.
+One great tip is to place your subject(s) on a "thirds" line - it works like a charm!
+If you’re looking for a primer on this and other composition tips, check out our last blog on cell phone photography- we discussed composition quite a bit.
 Once you’ve placed your subject(s) in the scene, it’s time to turn your attention to how their bodies occupy the space they’re in.
-Take a careful look, from the feet up, to make sure all is in order.
+Start from the feet up and make sure everything looks just right!

 2. At an angle or straight on?

-If the subject is standing, your efforts to pose should always start at the feet.
-Have your female subject(s) stand on their back foot, putting a slight bend in their front knee.
-Remember, whatever is closest to the camera looks the biggest!
-Putting your weight on your back foot naturally throws your hip away from the camera, creating a slimmer appearance.
+When posing a standing subject, start by focusing on their feet.
+For female subjects, have them stand on their back foot with a slight bend in the front knee.
+Remember, whatever is closest to the camera will appear larger!
+By putting the weight on the back foot, the hip naturally moves away from the camera, creating a slimmer appearance.

 4. Everything on Different levels

 If you have two of them, whether it’s your feet, knees, hips, shoulders, eyes, ears, and so on, they should be on different levels from each other in the photo.
-Most of this will be achieved by shifting weight, as mentioned above, but play around and see what looks both interesting and natural.
-If it bends, bend it!
+It's all about creating a natural and interesting look, so play around with it and find poses that look both interesting and natural.
+Remember, if it bends, let it bend!

 5. Arms out, hands angled